fac-members/fac-slides/src/slides/term-3/design-sprint.md

 ## Agile software development

-Agile product development is an iterative process rooted in user feedback and adaptation.
+... is an iterative process rooted in user feedback.

-Product teams reduce waste through early user validation.
+To reduce waste, Product Teams create feedback loops early on and challenge assumptions.

 ---